Bioconductor/bioconductor.org/content/news/bioc_3_22_release.md

 New Online Books
 =====================

-There is one new books in this release of Bioconductor.
+There is one new book in this release of Bioconductor.

 - [OSTA](/packages/OSTA) This package contains source files for the "Orchestrating Spatial Transcriptomics Analysis with Bioconductor"